-Your physician may order blood tests to aid in your diagnosis or to monitor your condition.
-A lab technician will come to your bedside to draw blood.
+Your physician may order tests to be performed on your blood to aid in diagnosis or to monitor your condition.
+A lab tech will come to your bedside to draw blood.
 They will ask you your name and date of birth, and check your armband to compare this information with the lab orders.
-This ensures that your blood samples are correctly labeled.
+This ensures that your blood tubes have your correct information on the labels.
 They will collect the least amount of blood needed to perform the testing and will do their best to make the experience as comfortable as possible.
 Most collections are done between 7 a.m.-8 a.m. in order to have the results available for your doctor when they come to see you.
-If you have any concerns regarding any of the testing being performed, please discuss this with your healthcare team.
+If you have any concerns regarding any of the testing being performed, please discuss this with your physician.

-Once your test results are complete, they will be available to your physician through the Ontario Laboratories Information System (OLIS), a secure electronic system controlled by the Ministry of Health and Long-Term Care.
+Once the results of your tests are complete, they are available to your doctor through the Ontario Laboratories Information System (OLIS), a secure electronic system controlled by the Ministry of Health and Long-Term Care.